milostomic/implementation-guides/netverify/netverify-supported-ids-api.md

 <br>

 ## Authentication and encryption
-Netverify API calls are protected using [HTTP Basic Authentication](https://tools.ietf.org/html/rfc7617).
+ID Verification API calls are protected using [HTTP Basic Authentication](https://tools.ietf.org/html/rfc7617).
 Your Basic Auth credentials are constructed using your API token as the user-id and your API secret as the password.
 You can view and manage your API token and secret in the Customer Portal under **Settings** > **API credentials**.
 <br>

 |⚠️ Never share your API token, API secret, or Basic Auth credentials with *anyone* — not even Jumio Support.